Tinker-Blocks-Project/tinker-blocks-rpi/README.md

 ### Available Workflows

-Send JSON commands to the WebSocket server:
+Send JSON commands to the WebSocket server (with enhanced logging for debugging):

 ```json
 // Run complete pipeline with real hardware (OCR → Engine → Robot)